rajalaxmiKhatai2002/Learn_Javascript/Assignments/DOM.md

 The execution context also tracks the order of code execution, maintains the context of asynchronous operations, and handles exceptions.

-Understanding the execution context is crucial for understanding variable scoping, hoisting, closures, and how the JavaScript engine executes code
+Understanding the execution context is crucial for understanding variable scoping, hoisting, closures, and how the JavaScript engine executes code.

+JAVASCRIPT execution context is basically three different types like:--------------------- 1.global execution context
+2.function execution context
+3.eval execution context